-1. Go to the section that has the topic you're interested in in the table of contents;
+1. Go to the section that has the topic you're interested in;

 2. Use a keyword search for your topic; or

-3. Get in touch with us to ask a question, ask us to show us the data we have about you, or ask us to delete your personal data.
+3. Get in touch with us to ask a question, ask us to show you the data we have about you, or ask us to delete your personal data.

 1. General Statements

-1.5 In some Sections below we refer to “GDPR art”. and then mention some numbers and letters.
+1.5 In some sections below we refer to “GDPR art.” and then mention some numbers and letters.
 Where we do this, we are referencing a specific article within the European Union’s General Data Protection Regulation (or GDPR) that permits us to collect and use your data in a specific way.
-We do this for two reasons: (1) because we are required to under GDPR; and (2) because GDPR is considered to be the highest standard of privacy law in the world and we want you to know that, irrespective of where you live, we are applying the highest standards when it comes to your personal data.
+We do this for two reasons: (1) because we are required to under GDPR and (2) because GDPR is generally considered to be the one of the highest standards of privacy law in the world and we want you to know that, irrespective of where you live, we are applying the highest standards when it comes to your personal data.

 3. What Data Are We Collecting About You?